R1ngZer0/LevelZero25/Live_TTX_Deathstar/network.md

-Below is an **updated** Death Star network environment description, now **including Turbo Laser systems**.
+Below is a Death Star network environment description, now **including Turbo Laser systems**.
 These changes expand the ICS Control (Level 2) and ICS Field/IO (Level 1) segments to account for the Turbo Laser batteries that protect the Death Star.
 Use this updated design for your Incident Response tabletop exercises.

 ---